-For schools with universal use of masking:

-- Individuals do not need to quarantine following at-school exposures to a person diagnosed with COVID-19 if they are not experiencing symptoms, but are recommended to be tested 5-7 days after a known at-school exposure.
-Schools should attempt to notify families when a possible exposure to COVID-19 occurs in the classroom. - The following individuals should quarantine following an exposure to a person diagnosed with COVID-19 occurring outside of school (e.g., household member): - Persons of any age who have not completed their primary COVID-19 vaccine series >14 days prior to the exposure. - Persons 18 years of age and older who are not up-to-date with their recommended COVID-19 vaccination.
+- In school settings with universal use of masking: - o Individuals do not need to quarantine following at-school exposures to a person diagnosed with COVID-19 if they if they are not experiencing symptoms, but are recommended to be tested 5-7 days after a known at-school exposure.
+Schools should notify families when a possible exposure to COVID-19 occurs in the classroom. - The following individuals should quarantine following an exposure to a person diagnosed with COVID-19 occurring outside of school (e.g., household member): - Persons of any age who have not completed their primary COVID-19 vaccine series 14 days prior to the exposure. - Persons 18 years of age and older who are not up-to-date with their recommended COVID-19 vaccinations.